Social Security Mental Disability Benefits

 In order to qualify for disability benefits for mental disorders or illnesses, your condition must be severe enough to significantly limit or prevent you from performing basic tasks associated with most jobs.
-These could include walking, sitting, lifting objects, typing, concentrating, carrying objects, engaging in conversation, remembering information, acting responsibly, following directions, or reacting to situations in a way necessary for supervision and interaction with co-workers.
+These could include walking, sitting, lifting objects, typing, concentrating, carrying objects, engaging in conversation, remembering information, acting responsibly, following directions or reacting to situations in a way necessary for supervision, and interacting with co-workers.

 - Loss of appetite